-Prince of Wales Hospital acknowledges the Bidjigal and Gadigal people of the Eora Nation as the traditional custodians of the land on which we meet and work.
+Prince of Wales Hospital acknowledges the Bidjigal/Bidiagal people of the Eora Nation as the Traditional Custodians of the land on which we meet and work.

 Many ancestors of the Traditional Owners of the Randwick area still reside within La Perouse and surrounding suburbs.